cppccn/server/README.md

 python manage.py collectstatic --no-input
 ```

-It's now the time to create a database for our server application, which we'll do by using mysql:
+It's now the time to create a database for our server application, which we'll do by using **mysql**:

 ```bash
 mysql -u [USERNAME] -e "CREATE DATABASE IF NOT EXISTS [DATABASE_NAME]"
 ```

-We fill up **_local_settings.py_** with missing DATABASE informations:
+We fill up `local_settings.py` with missing DATABASE informations:

 ```python
 DATABASES = {